kyaiooiayk/AI-ML-Learning-Tutorials-Collection/README.md

-# Data Science Application Templates
+# Data Science/Machine Learning Templates

 The main goal of this repository is to provide a list of a wide variety of data science applications -->>templates<<-- on as many topics as possible.
 This helped, helpes and will help me, and hopefully others, to get off the ground in terms of: how to approach a new problem and how you use a specific framework's API.
 ***